Shahmeer-Nasir/MSN-Real--State/README.md

   3) Run `npm start` to view project in browser

 # MSN-Real-State
-A real state website built on Next13.2 and Tailwind 3.1
+A dynamic real state website built on Next13.2 and Tailwind 3.1 and backed-up by Supabase.